mhsdeveloper/psc-full/install/install.md

 ## SOLR

 ### Download and install

+Apache Solr is an open-source search engine that we use for searching documents and browsing metadata.
+It is probably the best sofware these is for these features, which is why we chose to integrate it with our system despite the added complexity of installation.

 Our setup was tested with Solr version 8.11.3.
 It is not the latest, but it is the most stable version of the 8 series.
 Download Apache SOLR from [SOLR's website](https://solr.apache.org/download) The procedure is to download the zip file to our install folder; then unpack a script "bin/install_solr_service.sh" from within the zip file, and use that script to unpack the rest of the archive and install.
 For convenience we've included the install script for 8.11.3, so you can just use the following commands to download and install: